Floral Telecaster Build:

 I want to spray paint the edges and sides of the guitar body to help blend the Floral Wallpaper into the guitar body.
 I would need to figure out how to finish the guitar with a gloss finish that will seal the whole guitar body and protect the Floral Wallpaper.

-4 Perimeter Lines, 10% Gyroid Infill
+4 Perimeter Lines, 10% Gyroid Infill, 5 top and bottom layers

 Build/Design Process: